Mistake #2: Not Doing Your Homework

 Step Two: Consider Location, Location, Location

-Location is more important in culinary school than you might think.
-While you can get a good education in almost any U.S. state, the reality is that New England (New York in particular) and California are the best two places to get a top-tier culinary education.
+Location matters more in culinary school than you might think.
+While you can get a good education in many states, New England, New York, and California are the top places to get a top-tier culinary education.

-If you’re fortunate enough to live in one of these culinary “hot spot” locations, you really only need to consider how far you’re willing to travel and how much you’re willing to spend on tuition.
-For everyone else, you have to pit the costs of moving, the costs of living, and the hassle associated with moving to an unknown location against the benefits of the school.
-For example, not only will a prestigious New York school have higher tuition costs, but your room and board will also likely increase.
+If you live in one of these culinary hotspots, consider how far you’re willing to travel and how much tuition you can afford.
+For others, weigh the costs of moving, living expenses, and the inconvenience of relocating against the benefits of the school.
+A prestigious New York school might have higher tuition, and your room and board costs will likely increase.

 Step Three: Learn the School’s Specifics